-Amber Frey, the so called mistress who dated Scott only a few times, made enough money with interviews and her book to buy a luxury home and open a spa (which she eventually lost).
+Amber Frey, the so called mistress who dated Scott only 4 times in the course of 6 weeks, made enough money with interviews, her book and movie deal to buy a luxury home and open a spa (which she eventually lost).

 Fairly recently, and just in time for Scott’s appeal, Amber’s father told the media that his daughter ”never gotten her life together after she testified against him.”

 She was a single mother collecting child support from the wrong father when she met Peterson, and the poor girl never really had her life together to begin with.